TianyuanC/react-blog/content/pages/about.md

 -   the uni-directional update flow
 -   the lifecycle methods and so on...

-Don't step away yet, that's only the starting.
+Don't step away yet, that's only the beginning.
 You will soon notice that it's the whole ecosystem that is making React so amazing

 -   you can use `react-router` to split routes for your SPA (single page application)
 -   `redux` and `react-redux` can be used to manage complicated states inside your application